adamduckett/lighthouse/README.md

 ```

 The reason for the slight variation in how you apply these last two font features comes down to the fact you would more than likely wish to pick and choose which elements you'd like to use small caps and alternate stylesets on.

+###Widows and Orphans
+LiGHTHOUSE comes bundled with a ```lighthouse.js``` file which removes widows and orphans from the text in any element you feed into it.
+By default it will remove them from heading and paragraph tags only.

+You can also decide the minimum number of words per line before the script kicks in.
+Its default value is ```3```.

 ##Coming Soon
 Two things: